Kiguli/IMPaCT/setup.md

 - Finally, `-o` indicates the name of the output file after compiling.
 The Makefile will automatically match the configuration file name to the executable file name, so for configuration file `robot2D.cpp` the executable via `-o robot2D` is called `robot2D`.

 To run the make file simply run `make` into the command line of the terminal pointing to the folder the configuration file is in, then type `./name` where name is the appropriate name for the executable.

+To use the GPU, the Makefile needs to be updated so in line 2, `--acpp-targets="omp"` is replaced with the target for your GPU, check the AdaptiveCpp repository for your specific system (e.g. `cuda:sm_70`), also `IMDP.cpp` in line 12, should be replaced by `GPU_synthesis.cpp`.
+No abstraction will be possible over the GPU, so the abstractions should be loaded from file and computed seperately.

 We hope this file has provided comprehensive details for the setup and running of our tool, please contact us with any issues or corrections based on your experiences of using **IMPaCT**.